Logic: Arguments and inferences

 Logic is commonly defined in terms of arguments or inferences as the study of their correctness.
 An argument is a set of premises together with a conclusion.
 An inference is the process of reasoning from these premises to the conclusion.
 But these terms are often used interchangeably in logic.
 Arguments are correct or incorrect depending on whether their premises support their conclusion.
 Premises and conclusions, on the other hand, are true or false depending on whether they are in accord with reality.
 In formal logic, a sound argument is an argument that is both correct and has only true premises.
 Sometimes a distinction is made between simple and complex arguments.
 A complex argument is made up of a chain of simple arguments.
-These simple arguments constitute a chain because the conclusions of the earlier arguments are used as premises in the later arguments.
+This means that the conclusion of one argument acts as a premise of later arguments.
 For a complex argument to be successful, each link of the chain has to be successful.

-Arguments and inferences are either are correct or incorrect.
+Arguments and inferences are either correct or incorrect.
 If they are correct then their premises support their conclusion.
 In the incorrect case, this support is missing.
 It can take different forms corresponding to the different types of reasoning.
 The strongest form of support corresponds to deductive reasoning.
-But even arguments that are not deductively valid may still constitute good arguments because their premises offer non-deductive support to their conclusions.
+But even arguments that are not deductively valid may still be good arguments because their premises offer non-deductive support to their conclusions.
 For such cases, the term ampliative or inductive reasoning is used.
 Deductive arguments are associated with formal logic in contrast to the relation between ampliative arguments and informal logic.

 Deductive

 A deductively valid argument is one whose premises guarantee the truth of its conclusion.
-For instance, the argument "(1) all frogs are reptiles; (2) no cats are reptiles; (3) therefore no cats are frogs" is deductively valid.
+For instance, the argument "(1) all frogs are amphibians; (2) no cats are amphibians; (3) therefore no cats are frogs" is deductively valid.
 For deductive validity, it does not matter whether the premises or the conclusion are actually true.
 So the argument "(1) all frogs are mammals; (2) no cats are mammals; (3) therefore no cats are frogs" is also valid because the conclusion follows necessarily from the premises.

-Alfred Tarski holds that deductive arguments have three essential features: (1) they are formal, i.e. they depend only on the form of the premises and the conclusion; (2) they are a priori, i.e. no sense experience is needed to determine whether they obtain; (3) they are modal, i.e. that they hold by logical necessity for the given propositions, independent of any other circumstances.
+According to an influential view by Alfred Tarski, deductive arguments have three essential features: (1) they are formal, i.e. they depend only on the form of the premises and the conclusion; (2) they are a priori, i.e. no sense experience is needed to determine whether they obtain; (3) they are modal, i.e. that they hold by logical necessity for the given propositions, independent of any other circumstances.